 2022

 Tasting Notes:

-The palate entry has floral components with spice, elegant and restrained fruit in the California style and a balanced and pleasing mid palate.
-The acidity is tempered making this an excellent food wine but one that drinks all by itself just fine!
-There is honey, graham cracker, almond and buttercup in the finish with lingering bright floral and a gentle structure of new oak barrels.
+The palate entry is of flinty structure, floral components with spice, stone fruit and a hint of oak with a rich, pleasing mid palate.
+The acidity is lively making this an excellent food wine but one that drinks all by itself just fine!
+There is a lingering cream scone and almond in the finish with lean fruit and floral notes and a clean finish.

+2022